QuantConnect/Lean/Data/equity/readme.md

 ### Minute, Second Data File Format ###

 Minute, Second files are located in the equity / usa / resolution folders.
-The file name uses a 8-character length date.   `/data/equity/usa/minute/ticker/{YYYYMMDD}_trade.zip`.
+The file name uses a 8-character length date.   `/data/equity/usa/minute/ticker/{YYYYMMDD}_{trade|quote}.zip`.

 The zip file contains 1 CSV file which repeats the information about the path in the file name. e.g. `20140605_aapl_minute_trade.csv`.

-The CSV contents are as follows:
+The trade CSV contents are as follows:

 | Time | Open | High | Low | Close | Volume
 | ----------- | ---------- | --------- | ---------- | --------- | ---------